tsupplis/cpm86-hacking/README.md

 INF: where infile is [user/]filespec
 INF:     -h for help
 ```
-- write: Equivalent of cat>file
+- WRITE: Equivalent of cat>file
 ```
 INF: Usage: write -h | [-a] filename
 INF: where filename is [user/]filespec